DigitexOfficial/digitex_api_doc/trading_ws.md

 }
 ```

-The exchange will send in response the following:
+The exchange will send the following message in response:

 ```json
 {